- visionOS Overview

 There is a dedicated visionOS App Store where you can find apps created specifically for the device, but it will also allow you to download existing iPhone and iPad apps. iPhone and iPad apps will run on visionOS in a 2D environment, so you can use your favorite apps even if they're not updated for a 3D interface.

-Apple TV+ and other apps like Disney+ will provide a variety of TV and movies that can be watched through the headset.
+Apple TV+ and other streaming apps will provide a variety of TV and movies that can be watched through the headset.
 Apple says that the effect is like a personal movie screen that feels 100 feet wide.

-visionOS will run Apple Arcade games that can function with a connected Bluetooth gaming controller, plus Apple is working with gaming partners to create new gaming experiences for the device.
+visionOS includes support for Apple Arcade games that can function with a connected Bluetooth gaming controller, plus Apple is working with gaming partners to create new gaming experiences for the device.
 Select "spatial games" have been created for the Vision Pro and will be available when the device launches, including Game Room, What the Golf?, and Super Fruit Ninja.

 visionOS includes a Visual Search feature that can be used to get information about an item, detect and interact with text in the world around them, copy and paste printed text from the real world into apps, translate text between 17 different languages, and more.